DBGrow/factomd-cache-poc/README.md

 ### Listen For New Entries

-You can listen for new entries as they're committed to Factom for your cached chains.
+You can listen for new entries by chain as they're committed to Factom.
+The chain must be in the cache to receive events

 ```javascript
 factomdCache.on('new-entries', testChainID, function (newEntries) {